cbeh447/SPDLab1.0/README.md

 # SPDLab - A Process Synthesis Tool for WWTPs
 This repository contains Matlab code of the SPDLab tool.
-This tool aims to get a hands on experience on wastewater treatment process synthesize and design.
+This tool aims to get a hands on experience on real wastewater treatment process synthesize and design.

 INSTRUCTIONs to run the tool: